V-H-R-Oliveira/Email-Notify/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-- First, secure that you have a python 3.x version installed in your machine;
+- First, secure that you have a python 3.x version and Beautiful Soup installed in your machine;
 - Then, you have to download the folder;
 - When you have completed the download, you have to keep all the files together;
 - Open a terminal in the folder and execute python3 main.py (linux users) or python main.py (windows users);